Posted June 05, 2015 in Blog

 WHY DO WE NEED EYELASHES?

-New research on eyelash length answers age old questions about why our eyelashes work the way they do.
+New research on eyelash length answers age old questions about why they work the way they do.
 Are they just dust catchers?
 Do they act as sensors that alert the eye to danger?
 Are they simply seductive accessories?

 The answer may have more to do with airflow than aesthetics.
 Researchers measured the lashes of various mammals and found that most animals’ eyelashes are one-third the width of the eye.
 This theory held true from elephants to rabbits and most animals in between.